EdwardOst/talend_distro/README.md

 7. Deploy Docker image

-### Common Setup
+### Setup

 #### Install Docker

 [Install Docker](https://docs.docker.com/install/linux/docker-ce/centos/) for you Linux environment.

-Follow the [Linux post-installation steps] for Docker to create a Docker user group.
+Follow the [Linux post-installation steps](https://docs.docker.com/install/linux/linux-postinstall/) for Docker to create a Docker user group.
 This is required for the job2docker process to be able to invoke Docker without sudo.

 ````bash
 sudo groupadd docker